kamilkisiela/graphql-hive/packages/libraries/client/README.md

       reporting: {
         // feel free to set dummy values here
         author: 'Author of the schema version',
-        commit: 'git sha or any identifier',
+        commit: 'git sha or any identifier'
       },
-      usage: true, // Collects schema usage based on operations }),
+      usage: true // Collects schema usage based on operations })
-  ],
+  ]
-});
+})
 ```

 #### With Apollo Server